daerduoCarey/o2oafford/exps/README.md

 ## Before Start

-To train the models, please first go to the `../data` folder and download the simulation assets and a small subset of interaction data for trying the code.
+To train the models, please first go to the `../data` folder and download the simulation assets/small-data/others.

-Notice that we only provide a small subset of interaction data samples for you to try the code.
-This amount of data is sufficient to show our data generation process, visualize the four task environments we use in the paper, and test over our pre-trained models.
-However, this amount of data is definitely not enough for a successful training.
 Please follow the instruction below to generate large-scale data for training models from scratch.

-To test over the pretrained models, please also go to the `logs` folder and download the pretrained checkpoints.
+To test over the pretrained models, please also go to the `./logs` folder and download the pretrained checkpoints.
+We also provided a small subset of data under `./data/smalldata-placement`for you to test the pre-trained models.

-Please fill in [this form]() to download all resources.
+Please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSd7_Nqti_La1ROYjpjL8D-lkluIlswu2GJlnv_j3KyCcnMoYw/viewform?usp=sf_link) to download all resources.

 ## Dependencies